Force over Distance: Chapter 9

-Audio status: Proofing.
+Audio status: Locked.

 Additional notes: In this chapter, Rush and Chloe begin exploring the concept that Destiny travels as a macro-scale quantum wave (while at FTL).
 Chloe tips Rush off to the idea by quoting an equation describing a de Broglie wavelength (𝛌=ℎ/mv).
 Later in the chapter, they discuss whether a simplified model of the ship’s wave function might satisfy required boundary conditions.

 Young leaned against the wall of the gate room, watching the better part of the Science Team work with James, Evans, Thomas, and Greer to sort through the supplies and FTL parts salvaged from the obelisk planet.

 His hands burned from his semi-controlled slide down a rock face.
 His joints ached.
 His knee hurt like hell.
 And then there was the maddening, unavoidable, and ever-increasing pain in his wrists and feet from the goddamned menace across the room.
 Who would not.
 Stop.
 Walking.
 Around.